ahsanfi/General-Finance-Tracker/README.md

 ## Navigation and mobile behavior

 - Desktop navigation and mobile Home, History, Add, Plan, and More tabs.
+- AI Assistant button integrated into the top header on mobile to maximize screen real estate, remaining as a floating button on desktop.
+- Polished pull-to-refresh interactions and optimized layout padding on mobile devices.
 - Cmd+K / Ctrl+K command palette for navigation, quick actions, and transaction search.
 - Keyboard navigation in the command palette.
 - Mobile bottom sheets, swipe-to-dismiss support, safe-area spacing, and keyboard-aware positioning.